Note

 support a wide range of mathematical formulas.

-Let us now discuss the different operators that may be used
+Let us now discuss the different operators that can be used

 to reduce our large M-by-N symbolic tensors into